CodeFoodPixels/website-hexo/source/about/index.md

 - FrontendNE: December 2018

 ## Contact
 The best way to get in touch with me is through [Twitter](https://twitter.com/CodeFoodPixels).
 If you're not on Twitter, or want a little more privacy, please [email me](mailto:luke@lukeb.co.uk).

-As nice as the interest is, please do not contact me with recruitment material.
+If you're looking to contact me about job opportunities, please note that I'm currently only looking for developer relations roles.